 The Student Health Center is located in the Student Center/Morrow Cove Building adjacent to the Dining Center.
 For more information or to discuss collaborating on health related projects, please contact the Student Health Center at ext.
-1170 or email Dr. Bruce Wilbur (bwilbur@csum.edu).
-The website is http://www.csum.edu/web/health-services/
+1170 or email Dr. Grace Chau (gchau@csum.edu)